BOARD OF DIRECTORS

 Cheri is the Child Sexual Exploitation Advocacy & Outreach Coordinator for the Will County Children’s Advocacy Center where she provides confidential case management, support and advocacy to youth who have experienced commercial sexual exploitation.

-Cheri also is the Coordinator for the Paws-4-Kids program, which is a part of Will County State’s Attorney Jim Glasgow’s League of Extraordinary Canines.
+Cheri also is the Coordinator for the Paws-4-Kids services, which is a part of Will County State’s Attorney Jim Glasgow’s League of Extraordinary Canines.
 Three Labrador Retrievers (Jackson, Malley and Kiwi) are available at the Children’s Advocacy Center to comfort the children who come there for services.

 Cheri previously served as Jim Glasgow’s Executive Assistant for 11 years.
 Before joining the State’s Attorney’s Office, Cheri served as Director of Development for the Rialto Square Theatre for two years, and Director of Development for the Joliet Region Easterseals for 15 years.

-Bilingual Trauma Therapist
+Trauma Therapist

 Grants Manager